mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5/install/install-azure/index.md

   Created configuration file successfully!
   ```

-If you don't want to have the cluster name generated based on the working directory, you can run the following command to customize the cluster name:
+If you don't want to have the cluster name generated based on the working directory, you can instead run the following command to customize the cluster name:

   ```bash
   konvoy up --provisioner azure --cluster-name <YOUR_SPECIFIED_NAME>
   ```

-<p class="message--note"><strong>NOTE: </strong>The cluster name can use the following characters: <code>a-z, 0-9, . - and _</code>.</p>
+<p class="message--note"><strong>NOTE: </strong>The cluster name may only contain the following characters: <code>a-z, 0-9, . - and _</code>.</p>

-The current directory now has two certificate files (`.pub` and `.pem`) used in the provisioning of the cluster.
-It also has a file named `cluster.yaml` which has all the default configurations for building a Konvoy cluster on Azure.
+The directory where you ran this command will now contain two certificate files (`.pub` and `.pem`) to be used in the provisioning of the cluster.
+It will also contain a file named `cluster.yaml` which will have all of the default configurations for building a Konvoy cluster on Azure.

-Here is a summary of the default cluster deployment:
+A summary of the default cluster deployment is below.

-<p class="message--note"><strong>NOTE: </strong>Refer to the <a href="../../reference/cluster-configuration/">cluster.yaml reference documentation</a> if you would like to customize your installation.</p>
+<p class="message--note"><strong>NOTE: </strong>Please refer to the <a href="../../reference/cluster-configuration/">cluster.yaml reference documentation</a> if you would like to customize your installation.</p>

 * Provisions three `Standard_D4S_v3` virtual machines as Kubernetes master nodes
 * Provisions six `Standard_D8S_v3` virtual machines as Kubernetes worker nodes
-* Deploys a Kubernetes cluster with an auto generated name
+* Deploys a Kubernetes cluster with an auto-generated name
-* Deploys all the following default addons:
+* Deploys all of the following default Addons:
   * dashboard
   * konvoyconfig
   * reloader